HyTechster/Campus-eWallet/README.md

 | Student | `haziq@campus.test` | `A22ME0004` |
 | Student | `meiling@campus.test` | `A22CS0005` |

-The seed lives in `src/main/resources/db/dev/V9__seed_dev.sql` and only runs with the `dev` profile, which is the default for `spring-boot:run`.
+The seed lives in `src/main/resources/db/dev/V9__seed_dev.sql` and only runs with the `dev` profile. `spring-boot:run` turns that profile on for you.
+A packaged jar runs without it, so the dev accounts never reach a server.
 To start again from a clean database, run `docker compose down -v`.

 ## How money stays correct